Store Kongensgade 81: Architecture

 The building fronting the street is constructed with three storeys over a walk-out basement.
 The dressed seven-bay-wide facade features a three-bay median risalit and a two-bay arched gateway in the left-hand side of the building.
 The median risalit is finished with shadow joints on the lower floors (basement and ground floor) and pilasters with capitals on the upper floors.
 The facade is horizontally divided by a belt course above the ground floor.
 The cornice is modillioned on the three central bays.
 The roof is a mansard roof clad in red tile, featuring a three-bay wall dormer, flanked by one more window on each side.
 The pilasters of the median risalit continue visually as lesenes on the three-bay wall dormer.
 The main entrance is located in the interior north wall of the gateway.

-An eight-bay-long side wing projects from the rear side of the front wing along the north side of the first pf two consecutive courtyards.
+An eight-bay-long side wing projects from the rear side of the front wing along the north side of the first of two consecutive courtyards.
 The side wing is topped by a red tile roof and features three gabled dormers with pulleys.
-The side wing is in the other end attached to a cross wing, separating the two courtyards from each other.
+The side wing is on the other end attached to a cross wing, separating the two courtyards from each other.
 The cross wing is attached in the south to another somewhat shorter side wing.
 Another side wing projects from the rear side of the cross wing along the north side of the second courtyard.
-This side wing is in the other end attached to a long rear wing.
+This side wing is on the other end attached to a long rear wing.
 All the facades facing the two courtyards are rendered yellow.